genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let’s talk a bit about various settings:

-1)The option “Number of mismatches” lets you set the maximum number of allowed mismatches per read.
+1)The option "Number of mismatches" lets you set the maximum number of allowed mismatches per read.
 Changing this number you can affect application runtime and percentage of mapped reads.
 There is an increase in the percentage of mapped reads and in the application runtime when